What Credit Score Do You Start With?

 You can take a few simple steps to ensure that your credit score is as high as possible.
 It’s all about taking responsibility for your finances and ensuring that what you’re doing is helping (or at least not hurting) your poor credit score.

-As credit cards are one of the most used borrowing options in the US (learn more about the average credit card debt in America), here are the best ways to improve your credit score using your credit cards:
+As credit cards are one of the most used borrowing options in the US, here are the best ways to improve your credit score using your credit cards:

 1. Pay off debt.